Module information for incoming Erasmus and Exchange students interested in modules in French Studies .

-The following courses in the French Department are offered for degree (licence) level Erasmus students.
-Masters level Erasmus students may also opt to do any of these courses but, additionally, may also elect to choose from additional courses detailed at the end of this list.
+The following courses in the French section of the Department of Modern Language (or in the Department of Art History) are offered for degree (licence) level Erasmus students.
+Masters level Erasmus students may also opt to do any of these courses but, additionally, may also elect to choose from additional courses (see end of this list).

 Modules for Erasmus students